codes-sameera/ontology-retriever/README.md

 - The CI
   - Builds on every commit to the master and on every pull request to the master
   - Executes maven build; compilation and unit tests
-  - Builds a docker images and publishes to a repository in docker hub; this image is used in ontology-retriever-deployment
+  - Builds a docker image and publishes to a repository in docker hub; this image is used in ontology-retriever-deployment
 - Aspect **(spring aop)** is used for logging API calls made to the application
 - Different model is used for storage to the database and for API communication
 - For mapping and converting objects to different models, **MapStruct** library is used, to avoid writing mapping code